jiho/apeep/README.md

 ## Installation

-Install external libraries needed by `apeep` or the packages it depends on
+Install external libraries needed by `apeep` and/or the packages it depends on

-    sudo apt install cmake libpng-dev libjpeg-dev
+    sudo apt install cmake pkg-config libavcodec-dev libavformat-dev libavdevice-dev libavutil-dev libpng-dev libjpeg-dev

 Install `pip` for python 3 (usually called `pip3`)